11 Quarto

 11.4 Synchronizing with GitHub

-Regular synchronization of your local changes with the online repository is a key practice in version control.
-Start by pulling any updates from the repository.
+Regular synchronization between your local project and the online repository is essential for version control.
+Begin by pulling any updates from GitHub.

 Figure 11.7: Make Pull

 Next, commit your changes.
-Think of committing as taking a snapshot of your progress, accompanied by a descriptive message.
+A commit is a snapshot of your progress, accompanied by a descriptive message.

 See Figure 11.8.